Stylitics/mobile-sdk-docs-releases/android/v1.2.15/DATA_SDK_README.md

 - `trackingApisHost` - default host(Production Environment)
 - `clientName` - should always be provided.
 It is used by Data SDK to fetch Stylitics Experience Configs to identify which features are enabled for the client.
 Stylitics will provide this value to you.
 - `context` - should always be provided
-- `locale` - default value is null
+- `locale` - Global config for locale.
+Default value is null.
+When it is set to a valid locale, Data SDK APIs will retrieve the relevant data from the server and return localized data.

 ***Notes*** :